LuiseFreese/mermaid/docs/RELATIONSHIP_TYPES.md

 3. **Maintains data integrity** - References are preserved, just without cascade delete
 4. **Allows manual enhancement** - Users can upgrade to parental relationships later in Dataverse

+### Supported Relationship Types

+The web application supports:
+- **One-to-many relationships** (`||--o{`): Creates lookup relationships between entities
+- **Many-to-many relationships**: Supported through junction entities with two one-to-many relationships

+> **Note**: While the native many-to-many syntax (`}o--o{`) is parsed but not automatically implemented, you can easily create many-to-many relationships by designing junction entities in your Mermaid diagram.
+This is actually the recommended approach for Dataverse and provides more control over the relationship.

 ## Examples

 ### Mermaid ERD Syntax